 - – Leon Roberts, International referee

 - – Paul Sutherland, MMA judge and coach

 - – Nick Peet, fight sports journalist and media consultant

 - – Martin Shotbolt, EMMAA lead for NGB registration

 - – Dr Abad Ali, MBBS, MRCGP, DCH.
 DRCOG, Sports & Exercise diploma

-EMMAA President Marc Goddard says:
+On launching the Association EMMAA President Marc Goddard stated:

 “Personally, I am thrilled, excited and ambitious to share the future of mixed martial arts that we hold a collective responsibility to.
 The invitation and formation of the inaugural board in my eyes needs no introduction and we all share and hold the same passion for this wonderful sport.
 United we stand.”